The Orchids of the Amazon Rainforest in Ecuador.

 - Lip – the part of the flower that is almost completely divided from the rest of the flower, however, it is connected by the column.
 The lip is specialized to aid in pollination.

-- Medium – the material added to an orchid’s container, which can range from varieties such as soil to bark.
+- Medium – the material added to an orchid’s container, which can range from varieties of materials such as soil to bark.

 - Node – a distinct joint or notch on the inflorescence from which a secondary flower stem can emerge from after the primary inflorescence has finished blooming.